Lavesson/muppix/README.md

 the POSIX standard, but that's far from now.
 Mostly, I'm just doing this because it's fun.
 That's really it.

+Muppix is released as open source under the MIT license.
+See LICENSE.txt for more details.

 ## Layout

 Quick layout of the repository: